obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Mobile development.md

 this.app.emulateMobile(false);
 ```

 > [!tip]
 > To instead toggle mobile emulation back and forth, you can use the `this.app.isMobile` flag:
 >
 > ```ts
 > this.app.emulateMobile(!this.app.isMobile);
 > ```

+## Inspecting the webview on the actual mobile device

+### Android

+You can inspect Obsidian running on an Android device if you enable USB Debugging in Developer settings of Android.
+Then go to a chromium based browser on your desktop/laptop and navigate to chrome://inspect/.
+If you did everything right, if you have your phone/tablet connected to your PC via USB and the browser open at that link you should see your device pop up and it will let you run the usual devtools from there on it.

+### iOS

+You can inspect Obsidian on an iOS device running 16.4 or later and a macOS based computer.
+Instructions on how to set it up can be found here: https://webkit.org/web-inspector/enabling-web-inspector/

 ## Platform-specific features